 The tax implications of selling physical gold or silver holds in these metals, regardless of their shape, such as bullion coins, ingot ingots, rare coins or ingots, are subject to capital gains tax.
 Capital gains tax is only due after the sale of such shares and if the shares were held for more than one year.
 The IRS doesn't treat gold as a special asset class.
 This means that no specific rules apply to gold when it comes to capital gains taxes.

+However, when investing in a Gold IRA, it is important to research Gold IRA Companies Reviews to ensure you are making the best decision for your financial future.
 If you want to minimize your tax bill, the best way to do so is through smart general tax planning.
 This is the case not only for gold coins and ingots, but also for most ETFs (exchange-traded funds), which are subject to taxes of 28%.
 Many investors, including financial advisors, have trouble owning these investments.
 They assume, incorrectly, that since the gold ETF is traded like a stock, it will also be taxed as a stock, which is subject to a long-term capital gains rate of 15 or 20%.

 Investors often perceive the high costs of owning gold as profit margins and storage fees for physical gold, or management fees and trading costs of gold funds.
 In reality, taxes can represent a significant cost of owning gold and other precious metals.
 Fortunately, there is a relatively easy way to minimize the tax implications of owning gold and other precious metals.
 Individual investors, Sprott Physical Bullion Trusts, can offer more favourable tax treatment than comparable ETFs.